 I’m sure you have seen more and more organic products on supermarket counters and local farmers market, but have you ever really thought what it actually means to be organic and how our environment is benefiting from it?
 Organic farming is generally believed to be suitable and safe for the environment, making it worthy of our support.
 There has been a lot studies conducted between the use of organic and conventional farming process and organic farming often shows more benefits for the environment.

-But what are these advantages and how are they better over other farming system?
+But what are these advantages of organic farming and how are they better than other farming system?

 - Organic farming does not allow the use of any synthetic chemicals at any stage of the farming process.
 It takes a proactive approach and not endlessly looking for solutions after the problems have occurred.
 The fact alone that pesticides and artificial fertilizers have been proven scientifically to cause damaging effects to human health and the environment is more than enough reason to switch to organic farming.
 Are you aware that when pesticides are applied to crops, 99% of the chemicals it hold ends up in the soil and only 1% reach the crops?